mailjet/laravel-mailjet/README.md

 ]
 ```

-* In the aliases array
+* In the aliases array:

 ```php
 'aliases' => [